1. Rynek (Market Square)

 It’s said that the bridge (Witches Bridge) was used to identify witches in medieval times.
 If the witch fell to her death while crossing the bridge, she would be liberated.
 However, if she made it to the end without falling, she would be assumed guilty and burnt at the stake; not much of a choice!

 Climb the tower to reach the bridge, where you will be rewarded with fantastic views over Wroclaw.
 Not only that, but there are also some of the famous gnomes!
 Note: for those with a fear of heights, the bridge is 46 meters above the ground

 Opening Times: 10 AM – 6 PM every day

 3. Go on a Gnome Hunt

-Find hundreds of dwarf sculptures throughout Wroclaw.
+Find hundreds of dwarf sculptures throughout the city: A unique thing to do in Wroclaw.
 In the ’80s, an anti-communist movement protested against the Soviet government using the dwarf as their symbol.

 4. Tumski Bridge